 In addition to the Disneyland and Disney California Adventure theme parks, Disneyland Resort is home to Downtown Disney and three official hotels.
 Downtown Disney is a shopping, dining and entertainment district just outside the two parks.
 The aforementioned resorts are Paradise Pier Hotel, Disneyland Hotel, and Disney’s Grand Californian Hotel–which is directly connected to DCA.
 The entirety of Disneyland Resort is walkable, with no transportation aside from your feet needed to get anywhere within the property.

-Prior to the closure and reopening, a lot had changed at Disneyland in the last two years.
-The biggest change is the opening of Star Wars: Galaxy’s Edge and its two attractions, Millennium Falcon Smugglers Run and Star Wars: Rise of the Resistance.
-The latter is Star Wars Land’s blockbuster ride, a modern masterpiece of Imagineering that is already immensely popular.
+In terms of new rides, the biggest relatively recent addition is Star Wars: Galaxy’s Edge and its two attractions, Millennium Falcon Smugglers Run and Star Wars: Rise of the Resistance.
+The latter is Disneyland’s biggest blockbuster addition since 1995, a modern masterpiece of Imagineering that is immensely popular and well-worth the multi-hour waits.

-Everything else has been delayed by at least a full year, including Mickey & Minnie’s Runaway Railway, which is coming to Disneyland’s Toontown.
-More is on the horizon in 2021 and beyond, but those are the main things to know.
+More is coming in 2023 and beyond, but those are the main things to know.
 Now, let’s get down to business: what you need to plan a Disneyland vacation…

 When to Visit Disneyland

-The single most important part of planning a trip to Disneyland is determining when to visit to avoid crowds.
-Our totally free Disneyland 2021 Crowd Calendars offer day by day guides as to when the parks will be least busy and busiest.
+The single most important part of planning a trip to Disneyland is determining when to visit.
+Our totally free 2023 Disneyland Crowd Calendars offer day by day guides as to when the parks will be least busy and busiest.

 Our crowd calendars are influenced by a variety of factors, including marketing, discounts, park hours, new attraction openings, special events, Anaheim Convention Center events, and even weather (good or bad).
 We strive to keep our Disneyland crowd calendars updated to reflect changes in attendance trends.

-If you’re looking for something simpler, we also have a Best & Worst Months to Visit Disneyland list, which ranks every month of the year.
+If you’re looking for something simpler, we also have the Best & Worst Months to Visit Disneyland list, which ranks every month of the year.
 Even more to the point, this covers our 3 favorite weeks of the year to take a Disneyland trip.
+That’s more qualitative, and thus more useful in this era of reservations and the parks hitting capacity.

-Our crowd calendars and month by month ranking resources have been updated to take into account Star Wars: Rise of the Resistance and Galaxy’s Edge as a whole.
-Crowd patterns have already changed, and we will continue to monitor and update accordingly in the future.
-Just be warned that crowd calendars will be far less reliable in 2021 due to ongoing economic uncertainty, travel trepidation, capacity limits, and everything else.
+Our crowd calendars and month by month ranking resources have been updated to take into account changing attendance patterns brought on by Magic Keys, make-up travel, discounted SoCal tickets, returning entertainment, and more.
+Crowds have already changed, and we will continue to monitor and update accordingly in the future.
+Just be warned that crowd calendars are less reliable right now due to pent-up demand, capacity limits, and everything else.

-Before solidifying your travel dates, you’ll also want to check out our Disneyland Refurbishment Calendar to make sure any must-do attractions won’t be closed for renovations during your visit.
+Before solidifying your travel dates, you’ll also want to check out our 2023 Disneyland Refurbishment Calendar to make sure any must-do attractions won’t be closed for renovations during your visit.
 Keep in mind that the future status of many projects–including refurbishments–is up in the air.
-It’s unclear what has been finished during Disneyland’s extended closure, and what work will happen once the parks reopen in 2021.

 There are a ton of options in terms of where to stay near Disneyland: Good Neighbor Hotels, official Disney resorts, nearby hotels within driving distance, sprawling resorts in nearby beach towns, and more.